-35. add chapter number and increase menu unfold level.

-- 36. I don't have, it look good - 37.
-Try mimics dx12 doc - 38.
-Links on site to possible snippets, maybe even github backed. - 39.
-Links in the Lexicon/Glossary to other terms defined in the Glossary when they are used. - 40.
-Dark mode please. - a.
-Vulkan Working Group comment (Developer Relations): Coming soon - 41.
+- 36. add chapter number and increase menu unfold level. - 37.
+I don't have, it look good - 38.
+Try mimics dx12 doc - 39.
+Links on site to possible snippets, maybe even github backed. - 40.
+Links in the Lexicon/Glossary to other terms defined in the Glossary when they are used. - 41.
 Some exemple snippets with only what's needed for it to works - 42.
 So far, not much to improve there!
 Or, perhaps, one thing could be slightly improved...
 When showing some code snippet to modify or add to existing (previously written) code, the docs could be a bit more explicit on where the new code should be plugged in... as the written code grows with every new section of the tutorial, it might get a bit tricky to understand where the new code should go.
 However, the ambiguity happens only here and there, most of the time, if one has properly understood the code written so far, it's pretty obvious where the new code should be inserted; in a few cases, however, it is a bit more difficult, especially when implementing completely new or optional functionalities (such as validation layers). - 43.
 No suggestions, seems to be well-put together as far as I can tell :) - 44.
 Honestly, compared to msdn your documentation is amazing.
 I know many Vulkan applications use hlsl and compile it down to spirv (mine included).
-Hlsl documentation is very outside your wheel house, but is the weakest part of the dev cycle in my opinion, maybe you can coordinate something there.
+Hlsl documentation is very outside your wheel house, but is the weakest part of the dev cycle in my opinion, maybe you can coordinate something there. - a.
+End of Year Update: - Multiple Vulkan specific HLSL documents were added to the Vulkan Guide.
+A high level shading language comparison between GLSL and HLSL was done to help developers adopt HLSL.
+HLSL was also added to many of the samples.